Design Patent Application: Everything You Need to Know

 The drawing disclosure included in your design patent application should be considered one of the most important documents that you submit.
 Without the drawing disclosure, you are not able to accurately portray the design you are claiming.
 No matter what type of patent it is, drawings are subject to the same rules across the board.
 All requirements related to lines, marginal, and other aspects of the drawing must be met.

 Need additional information related to design patent applications?
 Don’t hesitate to post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.